About us

 Living Languages was originally founded as the ‘Resource Network for Linguistic Diversity Inc.’ (RNLD) in 2004 by Margaret Florey and Nick Thieberger.
 In its first five years, RNLD was an unfunded, volunteer organisation that mainly served as an online hub for sharing language revitalisation and maintenance resources and methods between people working to support Indigenous languages.

-In 2009, RNLD was funded to develop its training activities across Australia and has been continuously funded since under a grant now known as the Indigenous Languages and Arts (ILA) Program.
-From that point, RNLD’s main programs became providing community-based training across Australia for Aboriginal and Torres Strait Islander people working to revitalise, grow and strengthen their languages.
+In 2009, RNLD was funded to develop its language facilitation activities across Australia and has been continuously funded since under a grant now known as the Indigenous Languages and Arts (ILA) Program.
+From that point, RNLD’s main programs became providing community-based training and language facilitation across Australia for Aboriginal and Torres Strait Islander people working to revitalise, grow and strengthen their languages.

-In 2019, we changed our organisation’s name to Living Languages to better reflect this purpose, and Living Languages’ training programs are now the main focus of our work.
-Our programs aim to provide responsive and tailored training that is community-directed, for Aboriginal and Torres Strait Islander people who want to develop and run their own language projects.
+In 2019, we changed our organisation’s name to Living Languages to better reflect this purpose, and Living Languages’ language facilitation programs are now the main focus of our work.
+Our programs aim to provide responsive and tailored language facilitation that is community-directed, for Aboriginal and Torres Strait Islander people who want to develop and run their own language projects.

 About our logo